- Board member (ongoing)

 This project is led by Dr. Jennifer White, supported by an Advisory Committee from across the country.
-It will showcase wise practices for promoting life among young people based on what is already working and/or showing promise in First Nations communities across the country, particularly in relation to preventing youth suicide.
+It showcases wise practices for promoting life among young people based on what is already working and/or showing promise in First Nations communities across the country, particularly in relation to preventing youth suicide an connecting young people with hope, purpose, meaning, and belonging.
 Janet is the project researcher/writer.

 - PRISMA Festival (2016-2017)